PatrikEigenmann/GeneralDev/cpp/network/README.md

 The `chkip.makefile` is a makefile designed for our cross-platform pmake tool.
 It provides specific compiler instructions to compile the `chkip.c` program.

 ## Installation
-To compile the `chkip` program, ensure you have our cross-platform pmake tool installed.
-Use the provided `chkip.makefile` to compile the program.
+To compile any tool within this folder, ensure you have our cross-platform pmake tool installed.
+Each tool has its own makefile which provides specific compiler instructions.
+Use the corresponding makefile to compile the tool.

-pmake chkip.makefile

 ## Contributing
 If you have any network utilities or enhancements you'd like to add to this collection, please feel free to submit a pull request.
 Contributions are welcome!

 ## License
 This project is licensed under the GNU General Public License.
-See the [LICENSE](../LICENSE) file for more details.
+See the LICENSE file for more details.